LittleHaku/dotfiles/README.md

 My personal configurations for a productive development environment, previously managed with Stow, now is an idempotent ansible playbook!

-This setup configures: Zsh (with Zinit), Tmux (with TPM), Git, SSH, PyEnv, uv, Neovim, Komorebi (Windows), and other CLI tools.
+This setup configures: Zsh (with Zinit), Tmux (with TPM), Git, SSH, uv, Neovim, Komorebi (Windows), and other CLI tools.

 Lots of inspiration has been taken from this highly suggested video: [My Neovim & Tmux Terminal Dev Workflow as a Principal Engineer](https://www.youtube.com/watch?v=yCgieVu13VQ)